Rojta/rnc-blog-posts/join-the-team.md

 ---
-title: Rules
+title: Join the team
-subtitle: List of rules to follow.
+subtitle: Ready to join our staff team?
+Follow these simple rules and get started.
-coverImage: rules-cover.webp
+coverImage: join-the-team.webp
 tags:
   - Guide
 ---